 The answer is yes.
-First of all because you can’t benefit from the 3M system if you’re not a permanent resident.
-Second, because benefiting from one of the best health systems in the world has a price.
+Firstly because you cannot benefit from the 3M system if you are not a permanent resident.
+Then, because benefiting from one of the best healthcare systems in the world has a price.
 We deepen our knowledge of foreign health systems every day, Singapore is one of them.
 And this for the sole purpose of offering you the most appropriate insurance contracts for your situation.

 What health insurance for Singapore?